-Mark Bridgeman was born and bought up on the Fallodon Estate, farming Brunton with his father and bringing his family to live here in 2006.
-5 years later Mark and Lucia Bridgeman renovated the old stone Brunton farm buildings from the 1800s, and removed the cattle sheds from the 1970s and created the first two cottages, Mill Race and Brunton Burn, opening up the view to the burn and finding the perfect location for holiday peace in a remote rural setting, close to Beadnell Bay.
+Mark Bridgeman was born and bought up on the Fallodon Estate, farming Brunton with his father and then bringing his young family to live here in 2006.
+Five years later Mark and Lucia renovated the old stone farm buildings from the 1800s, and removed the cattle sheds from the 1970s and created the first two cottages, Mill Race and Brunton Burn.
+They opened up the view to the burn and found it was the perfect location for holiday peace in a remote rural setting, close to Beadnell Bay.

-In 2013 Brunton House was completely renovated from top to bottom and the 8-bedroom house became the North East’s award-winning, self-catering, luxury ‘home from home’.
+In 2013 Lucia completely renovated Brunton House from top to bottom and the 8-bedroom house became the North East’s award-winning, self-catering, luxury ‘home from home’.
 It is the only 5* large holiday house in this location.
 Stable Cottage was added in 2015 to allow 6 guests, with dogs, to also enjoy all that Brunton has to offer.

 Guests are welcome to make use of the estate, which is full of wildlife, including red squirrels, deer, otters, and a huge variety of birdlife.
 The estate provides fabulous walks, excellent cycling (with ‘The Coast and Castles Cycle Route 1 going right past Brunton), and fishing on a stocked trout lake.
 Guests can bring their own horses to ride on the many bridle paths and the beaches.
 The original stables are behind Brunton House and paddocks are available close by.

 As well as the farm being run organically, the whole Fallodon estate is managed with a focus on sustainability.
 All four of the holiday properties are heated by two large woodchip boilers that are powered using timber from the woods on the estate.
 Logs are provided for the wood-burning stoves and open fires.